 Linda County Water District (LCWD) provides domestic water service for a population of approximately 18,000 and has approximately 4,993 service connections.
 Each housing unit uses about 0.46 acre-feet per year (AFY).
 Based on the current water system, the LCWD expects that it can accommodate minimal future growth until a new well and treatment site are added to the system.
 Currently the District is only issuing new water services to the new infill projects and affordable housing projects.
 The District requires additional water supply to meet the needs of future projects within the District, and new subdivisions will require the construction of Well No. 17 before receiving service.
-Additional infrastructure capable of providing an additional 4,000 gpm (gallons per minute) average daily and 7,000 gpm peak flow will be added by proposed Well No. 17 and associated storage tank, to keep up with projected Urban Water Management Plan (UWMP) projections.
+Additional infrastructure capable of providing an additional 3,000 to 4,000 connections will be added by proposed Well No. 17 and associated storage tank, to keep up with projected urban water management plan (UWMP) projections.
 The Well No. 17 site has been acquired and the production well drilled, the pumping system, treatment facilities and storage tank have completed the design process and construction is anticipated to begin in the next 12 months.
 LCWD anticipates Well.
 No. 17 will be operational within the next two years.
 The construction of Well No. 17 is predicted to meet the District's water supply needs for the next 10 years, until 2030 and to provide sufficient connections for the sites identified in the Housing Element that are located in the district.